csvt32745/FTP-VM/README.md

 # Installation
-The version of pytorch used in our experiments is 1.8.2, but it should work in most versions.\
+The version of pytorch used in our experiments is 1.8.2, but it should work with other versions.\
 Install pytorch in the old version at https://pytorch.org/get-started/previous-versions \
 Feel free to edit versions of packages for convenience.
 ```